gotspam/ansible-workshop/docs/_build/html/_sources/class1/module1/lab1.rst.txt

 It does this by selecting portions of systems listed in Ansible’s inventory.
 For this lab, the ansible inventory file is ``inventory/hosts``.

 #.
 Edit ansible inventory file and ensure it has the entries listed below.
+This lab uses nano editor but you may substitute for vi or vim.

    - Type ``nano inventory/hosts`` and modify if necessary
    - Type the following into the ``inventory/hosts`` file